- What Is Telemental Health?

 Together, these factors make the brick-and-mortar model financially fragile.
 The move to virtual care is a key part of digital transformation in healthcare, reducing overhead and improving scalability.
 And when done right, scaling telemental health for healthcare providers becomes less capital-intensive and far more flexible.

-Cost Benefits of Telemental Health for Healthcare Providers
+How Telemental Health Reduces Operational Costs for Healthcare Providers

 Telemental health is not just about convenience.
 When built with the right infrastructure, it can directly reduce the financial weight on mental health practices, hospitals, and large health systems.
 Here’s how it breaks down: